vmlrodrigues/pocketsmith_ruby_client/docs/EventsApi.md

 require 'time'
 require 'pocketsmith_ruby_client'
 # setup authorization
-PocketsmithRubyClient.configure do |config|
+PocketsmithClient.configure do |config|
   # Configure API key authorization: developerKey
   config.api_key['X-Developer-Key'] = 'YOUR API KEY'
   # Uncomment the following line to set a prefix for the API key, e.g. 'Bearer' (defaults to nil)
   # config.api_key_prefix['X-Developer-Key'] = 'Bearer'
 end

-api_instance = PocketsmithRubyClient::EventsApi.new
+api_instance = PocketsmithClient::EventsApi.new
 id = 42 # Integer | The unique identifier of the scenario.
 start_date = '2020-10-01' # String | Return the events from and including this date.
 end_date = '2020-10-30' # String | Return the events until and including this date.